basiliscos/cpp-rotor/docs/Design.md

 the corresponding timeout of any of its children.
 Probably, the easiest way to start is to use everywhere some fixed, but large enough, timeout (e.g. `100ms`) everywhere, and only later, if the problem occurs, tune individual timeouts on demand.
+Another technique for dealing with non-rotor asynchronous resources, is to spawn additional timer at `shutdown_start` and cancel all non-rotor I/O or move and send them to some other actor, which can deal with that.

 It is recommended to launch code under memory sanitizer tool like `valgrind` to make sure everything is correctly cleaned.
+This relates to program shutdown too.

 ### Debugging messaging